-For 2023, Charles P. Carey, Timothy S. Bitsberger, Elizabeth A. Cook, Ana Dutra (retired from the board in May 2023), Daniel R. Glickman, Terry L Savage and Rahael Seifu served as members of the compensation committee had served at any time as an officer or employee of CME Group.
-None of the members of the compensation committee had served at any time as an officer or employee of CME Group.
-None of the members of the compensation committee had served at any time as an officer or employee of CME Group.
-None of the members of the compensation committee has any relationship with us other than service as a director or member of one of our exchanges, except for (i) Mr. Carey paid fees indirectly to us relating to trading activity in excess of \$120,000 during 2023 and serves as a member of our Agricultural Markets Advisory Council (AMAC) and (ii) Mr. Giacimate and the stipends for AMAC, one of the members of the compensation committee had acdemics.
+For 2023, Charles P. Carey, Timothy S. Bitsberger, Elizabeth A. Cook, Ana Dutra (retired from the board in May 2023), Daniel R. Glickman, Terry L Savage and Rahael Seifu served as members of the compensation committee.
+During 2023, none of the members of the compensation committee had served at any time as an officer or employee of CME Group.
+None of the members of the compensation committee has any relationship with us other than service as a director or member of one of our exchanges, except for (i) Mr. Carey paid fees indirectly to us relating to trading activity in excess of \$120,000 during 2023 and serves as a member of our Agricultural Markets Advisory Council (AMAC) and (ii) Mr. Glickman serves as Co-Chair and a member of AMAC.
+AMAC was formed to facilitate an open dialogue and drive collaboration among agricultural organizations, commodity groups and academics.
 For their participation, Messrs.
 Glickman and Carey are eligible for an annual stipend of \$10,000 paid by CME Group.
-Other than the stipends for AMAC, one of the members of the board or a committee.
-No interlocking relationship exists between the members of our board or the compensation committee or acompleted any compensation committee or any other chan in the capacity as a member of the board or a committee.
-No interlocking relationship exists between the members of our board or the compensation committee and the board or directors or compensation committee of any other company.
+Other than the stipends for AMAC, none of the members of the compensation committee received any compensation from us other than in the capacity as a member of the board or a committee.
+No interlocking relationship exists between the members of our board or the compensation committee and the board of directors or compensation committee of any other company.